Duality for commutative group stacks: Introduction

-Two kinds of geometric conditions can be taken on the group stack $G$, depending on how we think about it.
+Two kinds of geometric conditions can be taken on the commutative group stack $G$, depending on how we think about it.
 One possibility is to require that there exists a presentation of $G$ as the stack associated to a length one complex $[G^{-1} \to G^0]$, where the sheaves $G^{-1}$ and $G^0$ satisfy certain conditions (this is what happens for 1-motives and the above-mentioned generalizations).
 Another possibility is to impose directly geometric conditions on the stack $G$, regardless of its presentations.
 It more or less amounts to impose conditions on the cohomology sheaves $H^i(G^{\bullet})$ for a length one complex $G^{\bullet}$ that represents $G$ (see for instance~\ref{prop_abelian_stacks}).
 In this spirit, we conjecture the following: \begin{conjecture} Let $S$ be a base scheme with $2\in \Oc_S^{\times}$.
 Let $G$ be a proper, flat, and finitely presented algebraic commutative group stack over $S$, with finite and flat inertia stack.
 Then: \begin{enumerate} \item $D(G)$ is algebraic, proper, flat and finitely presented, with finite diagonal. \item $G$ is dualizable. \end{enumerate}

-\end{conjecture} We get partial results in this direction: under the assumptions we prove that (2) is a consequence of (1) (see~\ref{preuve_conj1_implique_conj2}), that $D(G)$ is algebraic and finitely presented with quasi-finite diagonal (\ref{thm_representabilite}), and we prove the conjecture with the additional assumption that $H^0(G)$ is cohomologically flat~(\ref{thm_representabilite} and~\ref{thm_dualizability2}).
+\end{conjecture} We get partial results in this direction: under the assumptions we prove that (2) is a consequence of (1) (see~\ref{preuve_conj1_implique_conj2}), that $D(G)$ is algebraic and finitely presented with quasi-finite diagonal (\ref{thm_representabilite1} and~\ref{thm:inertie_finie}), and we prove the conjecture with the additional assumption that $H^0(G)$ is cohomologically flat~(\ref{thm_representabilite4} and~\ref{thm_dualizability2}).
 We give other results with the same flavour in sections~\ref{section_dual} and~\ref{section_dualizability}.
-The assumption that $2\in \Oc_S^{\times}$ might be superfluous.
+The assumption that $2\in \Oc_S^{\times}$ is there because of the use of the results of Section~\ref{section_Ext}, and might be superfluous.